LRicciardo/Mod2-professional-portfolio/README.md

 ## WireFrame

 The following image was a wireframe prior to working on the webpage.
-(Changes have been made.):
+(Changes have been made.
+The design scaled back to a more simple design.):

 ![This Portfolio includes a navigation bar, a landing page background image, and 3 sections with the sub-headings on the side, A reurn to top-of-page button and more...](./READMEimages/M2-Challenge-Wireframe.jpg)